GaloisInc/ivorylang-org/pages/hardware/shoppinglist.md

 ## Radio Modems

+The SMACCMPilot project requires a radio modem system for streaming telemetry and taking commands from a computer.

 The 3DR Radio, by 3D Robotics, is the recommended radio modem system.
 It is available in the 915MHz spectrum for unlicensed use in the US, as well as the 433MHz spectrum.